OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 ============================================

-The combination of the nginx HTTP server, gunicorn WSGI server, and pound reverse proxy is a popular one in the Python world. `nginx
+The combination of the nginx HTTP server, gunicorn WSGI server, and haproxy reverse proxy is a popular one in the Python world. `nginx
 <http://nginx.org/>`_ is a very lightweight HTTP server (relative to
 Apache) and will be used for serving the static parts of the site.
 `gunicorn <http://gunicorn.org/>`_ is a load balancer/monitor specifically